AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 ## Atto- (Prefix)

 Atto- is a unit prefix in the metric system denoting a factor of 10^−18, or 0.000000000000000001.
-This prefix is used for a number of terms in Augur, including attoETH, attoREP, attotoken, etc.
+This prefix is used for a number of terms in Augur, including attoETH, attoREP, attotoken, attoshares, etc.

 ## Bid Order